 A cavity wall is made up of two walls with a gap in between, known as the cavity; the outer leaf is usually made of brick and the inner layer of brick or concrete block.

 Solid walls can be insulated – either from the inside or the outside.
 Solid wall insulation is more expensive than insulating a standard cavity wall, but the savings on your heating bills will be bigger too.

 - Block unused chimneys

 - Insulate cold bridges

-When you are making changes within your home whether small or major, it is important to take steps to ensure the work is to a high quality, using the Competent Person Scheme helps to be confident in the standard of the work
+When you are making changes within your home, whether small or bigger, it is important to take steps to ensure the work is high quality.
+You can use the Competent Person Scheme helps to be confident in the standard of the work.

 Energy conservation is about the things that you can do to help save energy, reduce CO2 emissions and save money on your monthly bills.

 - Monitoring of consumption

 Monitoring your energy use can be easier with a smart meter.